 Starting with SQL Server 2016 (13.x), the SQL Server Database Engine will automatically use soft-NUMA for certain hardware configurations.
 For more information, see Automatic Soft-NUMA.

 The following table provides information about these nodes.

-To call this DMV from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_nodes.
+To call this DMV from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_nodes.

 |Column name||Data type||Description|

 |node_id||smallint||ID of the node.|

 |node_state_desc||nvarchar(256)||Description of the node state.
 Values are displayed with the mutually exclusive values first, followed by the combinable values.
 For example: